-Topics that are the focus of her teaching include: transatlantic and European modernism, its resonance in contemporary global literature; the novel; Wittgenstein; the foundations of Analytic philosophy; Continental philosophy; faith and secularity; modern and postmodern difficulty; autobiography and confession; experimental fiction; critical theory, and film studies.
+Topics that are the focus of her teaching include: transatlantic and European modernism, its resonance in contemporary global literature; the novel; early Analytic philosophy; Continental philosophy; faith and secularity; modern and postmodern difficulty; autobiography and confession; experimental fiction; critical theory, and film studies.

-Karen's recent courses at Harvard include "20th c Paradoxes of the Secular-Sacred," "Kafka, Coetzee and the Difficulty of Reality" and "The Moment in Modernism."
-Her courses for 2012-2013 include "Modernism's Global Afterlife" and "The Booker Prize: Aesthetics, Commerce and Canon-Making."
+Karen's recent courses include a seminars "Transatlantic Modernism", "20th c Paradoxes of the Secular-Sacred," "Kafka, Coetzee and the Difficulty of Reality," "The Moment in Modernism," "Modernism's Global Afterlife" and "The Booker Prize: Aesthetics, Commerce and Canon-Making."
 This spring at Tulane she will be teaching a capstone seminar on "Virginia Woolf and Modernism," and a lecture course on 19th and 20th-century British Literature.